vikas9dev/spring-ai/docs/05-the-art-of-talking-to-documents-–-rag-unleashed_combined.md

 If the container is not deleted, restarting the application will add new data to the existing vector store.

-⌨️ **Shortcut:** To avoid writing logic to check for duplicate data, the application is configured to always delete and recreate the container on startup.
+⌨️ **Shortcut:** To avoid writing logic to check for duplicate data, the application is configured to always delete and recreate the container on startup: `spring.docker.compose.stop.command=down`.
 This ensures a clean slate for each run.

+Restart the application and check the vector store dashboard.
+You should see new data added to the vector store.

 ### Vector Store Dashboard